ToshKoevoets/schiphol-assignment/README.md

 The api is setup via setupProxy.

 ### CSS
 I've not used any CSS lib like css modules or css typescript, performance wise CSS is better in an external file.
+But inline styles or styled components could be better.
 Not used scss for this project.

 ### Browser support
-Only tested on latest browsers: Chrome, FireFox & Safari
+Only tested on latest Chrome

 ###  Tests
-Added some small test to give an idea.
+Wrote 2 simple example tests for the SearchFlightItem to SearchFlightItem.test.tsx.

 To get test coverage run: